I'm hurt, Maria admits to Big Brother over nomination of Whitemoney, others

 Having nominated Beatrice, Yerins, Whitemoney, and Jaypaul, the 29-year-old housemate said considering her relationship with her nominees and their personalities, they didn’t deserve to be nominated for evictions.

 “I was really hurt yesterday about everyone I nominated because I was put in a tough position.
 But I’ve come to realise that this is a game, and it might again happen in the future.
 I wasn’t just ready for it.
-I was just shocked yesterday and that was why I was hurt,” Maria told Biggie on Tuesday during her diary session.
+I was just shocked yesterday and that was why I was hurt.”

 BBNaija: Maria's IG handler pens a note on her behalf over backlash, threats for nominating Whitemoney